 When the average winter nighttime temperature drops below -5 degrees Celsius, people in Lithuania take to the streets in special and unusual clothing and celebrate the glory and beauty of spring days with the symbol of winter torch and folk music.

-An extraordinary and unique tradition that dates back to the 16th century is known as baby jumping.
+It is one of extraordinary and unique carnivals in Europe that dates back to the 16th century.
+Also, it is known as baby jumping.
 At this event, children lie down on mattresses on the street, and men in symbolic evil yellow and red dresses with evil masks jump over them to ask for forgiveness for the sins they have committed before.